apache/airavata/dev-tools/orchestration/kubernetes/README.md

 13)  `cd ../dockermodule/middleware/`

-14) edit the file to change the ip addresses/hostname to respective  placeholder ip adresses of rmq, mariadb and zookeepeer and save the file.
+14) edit the file to change the ip addresses/hostname with respective placeholder ip adresses of rmq, mariadb and zookeepeer and save the file.

 15) `kubectl create -f airavata-all-rc.yml`